 All liquid wastes should be treated and discharged to the sewerage system in accordance with the requirements of Sydney Water or be collected and transported to a liquid waste facility for recycling or disposal.

-Before discharging trade wastewater to the sewerage system you will need to obtain a Trade Waste Permit from Sydney Water.
+Before discharging trade wastewater to the sewerage system you will need to apply for permission through an Application for connection to discharge trade waste water from Sydney Water.

 Hazardous wastes must be stored, handled and disposed of in accordance relevant occupational health and environment protection legislation.